mhtariq366/python-playground/README.md

 # Hi people!

+Fork the repo from fork button on my repo. (this will copy a version of this project to your own account)

+Learn and if you find any changes or improvements.
+Please create a pull request.

+Happy Coding.

 ** Note: This repo assumes that you have working knowledge of atleast one programming language beforehand.
 Nonetheless, a beginner is welcome. **